v2sCollections/Constellation/README.md

 - Make city info kiosk terminals in New Atlantis and Akila City useful by giving you directions to stores and other buildings.
 - Discharging firearms in settlements while not in combat causes NPCs to panic and is considered a crime.
 - Allows you to see your companion rather than the player when equipping them with gear.
-- Adds lights in the windows of buildings in New Atlantis.
+- Adds a small variety of lore-friendly and easy to use in-game music players to the decoration menu.
 </details>

 ![](https://s10.gifyu.com/images/StNdD.png)